woo2071/tabpfn-extensions/README.md

 1. Fork the repository
 2. Create your package under `src/`
+3. Ensure compatibility with both TabPFN implementations
-3. Add examples
+4. Add examples and tests
-4. Submit a PR
+5. Submit a PR

-## 🤝 License
+## 📝 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---